 4. Chinese Takeout and Rosé

 You might think this a strange combo, considering we advised above that terroir plays a large part in combining food and drink, and seeing as China isn’t renowned for its rosé wine you could roll right past this one, but trust us on this.

 Yes, there may be better wines for individual component parts of your Chinese takeout – dim sum pairs beautifully with fizz (for example) and Cantonese duck likes a delicate Pinot Noir.
 Which is why rosé works so well.

 Not sure of this?
-Then go German and drink Riesling.
+Then go German and drink the best Riesling.
 It works.
 It just does.